ucsf-wynton/wynton-website-hpc/docs/hpc/software/sbgrid.md

 [SBGrid Member Labs] webpage.
 As a {{ site.cluster.name }} user part of a paying lab, you will have access to SBGrid on the
 {{ site.cluster.name }} cluster from being part of the `sbgrid` Unix group.
-You can verify that this is get case by running:
+You can verify that this is the case by running:

 <!-- code-block label="groups" -->
 ```sh